China probes FedEx for 'holding up' Huawei deliveries | The China Post

 Earlier this year, US President Donald Trump signed an executive order to stop US companies from using telecommunications equipment made by “foreign adversaries.”

 Trump banned Huawei, denying it access to domestic markets and restricting US companies from engaging in commercial activities with it.
-The White House in June issued a 90-day reprieve for US companies in a confidence-building measure aimed at shoring up trade talks.
+In June, the White House issued a 90-day reprieve for US companies in a confidence-building measure aimed at shoring up trade talks.

 Read more: In Duisburg, China expands trade influence in Germany